FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_intro_ux.md

 During an upgrade, if the CFTCOM file path is greater than 64 characters the COM file is not migrated, and you must migrate it manually.

 When upgrading from {{< TransferCFT/suitevariablesTransferCFTName  >}} 3.1.3 to 3.3.2 or higher, check that the PKIPASSW length value in the CFT 3.1.3 version (source) is not greater than 8 characters.
-If it is, truncate the password as described in <a href="../../../mig_impact_considerations" class="MCXref xref">Migration or upgrade impact and considerations</a>
+If it is, truncate the password as described in [Migration or upgrade impact and considerations](../../../mig_impact_considerations)

 Use {{< TransferCFT/PrimaryCGorUM  >}} to upgrade {{< TransferCFT/suitevariablesTransferCFTName  >}}
 --------------------------------------------------------------------------------------------------------------